Inquiry for Reflective Educators

 Reflection In, On and For...aka BDA

-Schön's framework is aligned with the BDA (Before, During, After) framework used in the Clinical Reasoning Course (CRC) at the UA CoM as well as for bedside teaching.
+Schön's framework is aligned with the BDA (Before, During, After) framework used in the Clinical Reasoning Course (CRC) at the COM-T as well as for bedside teaching.
 Reflective educators are metacognitively engaged in planning and implementation of the teaching/learning experience.
 They reflect on teaching with the aim of improving practice.

 Thus, reflective educators might ask themselves: